 This guide explains what to expect if you get sent to a prison in the United Kingdom.
-Find further information on prison rules and regulations, and privilege rights of prisoners.
+Find further information on UK prison rules and regulations, and privilege rights of prisoners.

 All prisoners get an interview and an assessment when they first arrive at a prison.